 Take advantage of Temple's global reach, and enrich your students’ learning by hosting a virtual guest lecture or student discussion with a faculty member from abroad.
 Temple Global Connect (introduced in Fall 2020 as the International Collaboration Connection Program) was launched as part of International Education Week: Global Reach, Global Teach, and the first cohort collaborated in Spring 2021.
 The purpose of this program is to enrich Temple students' intercultural learning by collaborating with colleagues across Temple's campuses and partners worldwide.
 The program offers an extension of the overseas campuses' existing virtual guest lectures, broadening participation of faculty university-wide and across disciplines.
-Learn more and submit your request (deadlines on the submission page).

 Visiting Faculty Opportunities

 While limited opportunities exist for faculty to teach abroad at one of Temple's overseas campuses (inquire directly with the Dean's in Rome or Tokyo), there are countless opportunities to do so through one of Temple's many exchange partner universities.
 Short-term, semester-long, and year-round visiting faculty opportunities are available at Temple’s partner universities in Asia, Europe, and Latin America.
 Teaching and research positions are offered in a range of disciplines including Business, Communication, Engineering, International Relations, Law, Leadership, Marketing, Medicine, and Tourism – among others.
 Many of these openings include a stipend, housing, and round-trip airfare.
 Deadlines are dependent upon the specific university.
 Contact Temple’s Global Programs to learn more about this option.